CMatador/asmt-8/README.md

 - How are owner demographics distributed?
 And how does the distribution of these demographics affect revenue?

 ## Data Processing
+- We gathered our data from the 2019 Annual Business Survey through their API.
+- Created functions to clean the API response texts and convert them into DataFrames.
+- We then selected relevant columns and to export to csv files for analysis and visualization.
+- Full process detailed here: [ETL](https://github.com/CMatador/asmt-8/blob/master/etl.ipynb)

 ## Results
 <!-- Maybe we can add our report to the repo and link to it here with like one sentence + graph for highlights? -->